 The most effective way to treat menopause skin changes is with a consistent and personalised skincare routine.
-Your menopause skincare routine should firstly address the accelerated skin-ageing that occurs with menopause.
-It should also be tailored to target specific menopause skin problems like menopause skin itching, acne, redness and rosacea and melasma if you have them.
+Your menopause skincare routine should firstly address the accelerated skin ageing that occurs with menopause.
+It should also be designed to target specific menopause skin problems like menopause skin itching, acne, redness and rosacea and melasma if you have them.

 The foundations of a good anti-ageing skincare routine will contain:

 - Gentle hydrating cleansers to protect your skin’s natural oils and avoid irritation